Unilever: Plastic pollution

 In 2019, Unilever was cited by BreakFreeFromPlastic as one of the top ten global plastic polluters.
-Graham Forbes, Global Plastics Project Leader at Greenpeace, said Unilever's plans to tackle this were the most ambitious he'd seen from a massive conglomerate.
-He also said that Unilever should commit to more.
+Unilever produces 6.4 billion unrecyclable plastic sachets per year.

 Nevertheless, in 2019, Unilever announced that it plans to halve its non-recycled plastic packaging by 2025.
 In 2020, Unilever joined 13 EU member states and more than 60 companies to sign a pact to use recycled plastic for all plastic packaging and single-use plastic products by 2025.

 In June 2022, a Reuters report revealed that Unilever had lobbied the governments of India and the Philippines to stop legislation which would ban the sale of cosmetics in single-use plastic sachets, despite vowing in 2020 to stop using them.
-The design of these sachets had been called 'evil' by Hanneke Faber, Unilever's President for Global Food and Refreshments, 'because you cannot recycle it'.
+The design of these sachets had been called 'evil' by Hanneke Faber, Unilever's president for Global Food and Refreshments, 'because you cannot recycle it'.
 The bans were then dropped by lawmakers.
 In Sri Lanka, the company pressed the government to reconsider a proposed ban on sachets, and then tried to manoeuvre around the ban after regulations were implemented.